-IMPORTANT: There is no shared logic for UltraScale[TM] devices.
+IMPORTANT: There is no shared logic for UltraScale^m architecture devices; all permutations of the core are self contained using the available XiPHY resources.
 The implications of this are as follows:

 - 1. Port refclk is always present at the <component_name>block level for GMII and RGMII interfaces. - 2.
 The IDELAYCTRL is always at the <component_name>block level. - 3. <component_name>support becomes a logic-less wrapper, using no resources, because there is nothing that can be shared.
 This applies to all interfaces.